• Pricing

 If you’re getting an error message, seeing a blank page instead of a proper PDF, or finding that the tool just doesn’t work, one of these is likely the culprit.

-Alternative Ways to Save a Webpage as a PDF
+Alternative Ways to Save a Webpage as PDF

-If you can’t use the Save as PDF function—and can’t wait until you’re using your personal device—here are some other ways to get the job done:
+If the standard methods aren’t working, here are some other ways to get the job done:

-• If the site allows downloads, save the webpage as an HTML file first, then open it in Word, Docs, Pages, or LibreOffice.
-Tidy up the formatting if necessary, then save it as a PDF.
+• Save as HTML first: Download the webpage as an HTML file, open it in Word, Docs, Pages, or LibreOffice, tidy up the formatting if necessary, then save it as a PDF.

 If a work computer blocks you from saving a web page as a PDF, you can always try using your personal mobile device.
 Here’s how to do it on Android and iOS: